Hub-OS/documentation-website/docs/01-client/02-lua-api/06-animation.md

 Automatically called unless the animation was created through `Animation.new()`

+### `animation:sync_time(time)`

+- `time`: number, represents game frames

+Updates the animation as if it has only played for `time`.
+Using the same time will freeze the animation, decreasing time will reverse the animation.

 ### `animation:pause()`

 Causes `animation:update()` calls (including automatic calls) to be ignored.